splunk/splunk-app-examples/setup_pages/weather_app_example/README.md

 # Configuration
 Follow these steps to run through the weather_app example:

-- Navigate to the weather_app and attempt to configure.
+- Navigate to the "Weather Example - Setup Page" and attempt to configure.

 - This will show us simple form asking for the token.
 Enter token provided by OpenWeatherMap API service and click on `Complete Setup` button.